revolist/revogrid-docs/guide/licensing.md

 ### Evaluation (trial) access

 Yes, you can evaluate RevoGrid Pro before purchasing.
-Trial access is available by request for teams that need to validate Pro or Pro Advanced modules.
+The trial lasts 14 days and is available by request for teams that need to validate Pro or Pro Advanced modules.

 Start with the [Evaluate RevoGrid Pro](/trial) page for the request form, public demo links, trial limits, and the path from evaluation to production.